 Reheating Yorkshire puddings in the air fryer

-- Remove the Yorkshire puddings from the refrigerator and allow them to reach room temperature.
+1. Remove the Yorkshire puddings from the refrigerator and allow them to reach room temperature (if refrigerated).

-- Arrange the Yorkies in a wire basket and place them in the air fryer.
+3. Spread the Yorkies out in the air fryer.

-The air fryer heat is very strong and direct, which is why I suggest a lower temperature here than if you were using the oven.
+An air fryer’s heat is strong and direct and Yorkshire puddings are delicate, so they’ll burn quickly if you’re not careful.
+This is why I suggest a lower temperature here than if you were using the oven.

 What to do with leftover Yorkshire puddings?

-- Dinner for dessert – Spread with apricot jam or brown sugar, drop in some baked apples and complete the dish with crumbly Wensleydale cheese.
+• Dessert Yorkshires: Spread the Yorkshire puddings with apricot jam or brown sugar, drop in some baked apples and complete the dish with crumbly Wensleydale cheese.
 Or simply scoop in some ice cream!

-- Breakfast surprise – Cook up some pork sausage, bacon, mushrooms, and tomato and pop it all in with some scrambled egg.
+• Breakfast Yorkshires: Cook up some pork sausage, bacon, mushrooms, and tomato and pop it all in with some scrambled egg.
 You may even have room for some baked beans and a little brown sauce.

 How to store Yorkshire puddings

-The best way to store Yorkshire puddings in the short term is to allow them to cool down to room temperature first.
-Then take an airtight container and line it with a paper towel, place the Yorkies inside and seal the lid.
-Place in the refrigerator for not more than 3-4 days.
+The best way to store Yorkshire puddings in the short term is to allow them to cool down to room temperature before sealing them in a paper towel lined airtight container.
+They’ll keep in the fridge for 3-4 days.

 If your Yorkshire puddings are covered in gravy, sadly, they’re past saving, and you should throw them out.
 The gravy will turn them into mush.